Trump delays decision on Paris climate accord

 - US opted not to sign climate pledge in G7 communique

 Washington (CNN)President Donald Trump said Saturday he will make a decision next week on whether the United States will withdraw from the landmark Paris climate accord.
-The President teased his decision about the hotly debated topic in a tweet early Saturday morning during the final leg of his first presidential trip abroad.
+The President teased his decision about the hotly debated topic in a tweet early Saturday morning Eastern time during the final leg of his first presidential trip abroad.

 Trump met with world leaders this week at the G7 Summit in Sicily where many set out to lobby the US president over staying committed to the climate agreement.